National Institutes Of Health Launching Study To See If COVID Vaccines Cause Menstrual Cycle Side Effects

-MIAMI (CBSMiami) â€“ Thousands of women are reporting a potential side effect of the COVID-19 vaccine when it comes to monthly cycles.
-As a result, the National Institutes of Health is launching a study to see if there is a possible connection.

-Dr. Katharine Lee said she “ended up with really strong cramps and a little bit of breakthrough bleeding after both vaccines.”READ MORE: Celebrate National Coffee Day With These Discounts, Deals & Freebies
+Dr. Katharine Lee said she “ended up with really strong cramps and a little bit of breakthrough bleeding after both vaccines.”READ MORE: Hospital Melting Masks To Help Deal With Mountain Of Waste

 After a friend and fellow scientist had similar changes after the shot, they created a survey that has received more than 150,000 responses describing excessive or more frequent bleeding, more pain, and missed periods.